IceRoG/Catalyst/README.md

   pip install -r requirements.txt
   ```
 - **Update Dependencies**: \
-  Before you run this command, make sure that your terminal is in the same directory as the **requirements.txt** and
-  that you have a (venv) activated.
+  Ensure your terminal is in the same directory as requirements.txt and that a virtual environment (venv) is activated before running this command.
   ```bash
   python -c "import subprocess; subprocess.run('pip freeze', stdout=open('requirements.txt', 'w', encoding='utf-8'))"
   ```